dan-t/cabal-cargs/README.md

 arguments from a cabal file and print them out formatted so that they're directly usable as arguments for `ghc` or `hdevtools`.

-The main motivation was to get a mostly just working default, non modified `hdevtools`.
+The main motivation for writing `cabal-cargs` was to get a mostly just working default, non modified `hdevtools`.

 Example: Cabal and Sandbox aware Hdevtools
 ==========================================